This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Fee Earners produce invoices, the accounting entries produced fall into the February financial period.

-- If the Bookkeeper posts transactions
+- If the Bookkeeper posts transactions (for example, from a bank statement)

 - dated January, the accounting entries produced fall into the January financial period.